alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### ii.
 User Stories

+#### First Time User

--As a first time user, I want to be able to be a part of a Plane Spotting comunity at Dublin Airport.
+- As a first time user, i want to be able to be a part of a Plane Spotting comunity at Dublin Airport.
+- As a first time user, i want to be able to see other users photos.
+- As a first time user, i want to be able to locate the best locations for plane spotting at Dublin Airport.
+- As a first time user, i want to get the most up to date flight information.
+- As a first time user, i want to find the social media links for the the comunity.
+- As a first time user, i want to be able to give my feed back.
--As a first time user, I want to be able to
+- As a first time user, i want to be able to contact the society.

+#### Returning User

+- As a returing user, i want to be able to get the updated schedules for flights arriving and departing from Dublin Airport.
+- As a returing user, i want to be able to see new images from new existing and new mem
+- As a returing user,
+- As a returing user,
+- As a returing user,
+- As a returing user,

 ### iii.
 User Requirment